Click 4 SkatesClick 4 Skates

 WHEELS AND BEARINGS

-Beginners should not get caught up in worrying about wheel size and bearings.
-In general, smaller wheels are more maneuverable making turning easier, larger wheels are faster.
+In general, smaller wheels are more maneuverable making turning easier, larger wheels are faster and make distance skating easier, but turning is more difficult.
 You will see the size indicated by a number with mm after it (i.e. 80mm) A good quality skate will come with good enough wheels and bearings for any beginning skater.
 As your skills improve, you will be able to upgrade to faster bearings and larger wheels if you need/want to.
 80-90 mm wheels are appropriate for Beginner-Intermediate Recreational skaters.
+100 and even 110mm wheels are available, but are mainly for Racing.
+Check the frame to see what size wheels the skate will accomodate.

 FRAMES

 A better quality skate will have a metal (usually aluminum) frame.
 In fact, the frame is a good indicator of the skates quality.
+Metal frames are more rigid and do a better job transfering your energy into the wheels.
 Plastic frames are usually on entry level skates only.
-It is worth the extra $ to get a better quality skate above entry level.
-You will be happier with their performance and will keep them longer before you want to upgrade.
+"Composite" is a term you will often see that really means "Plastic" It is well worth the extra $ to get a better quality skate above entry level.
+You will be happier with their performance, they will be more comfortable and will keep them longer before you want to upgrade.
 Good quality skates can last for many years with proper maintenance and a little care.

 BRAKES

-Most skates come with a Fixed Heel Brake on the right skate.
+Your new skates should come with a Fixed Heel Brake on the right skate.
+Occasionally the brake is included in the box and you have to attach it to the right skate.
 Using this type of brake requires (among other things) that you lift the front 3 wheels of your right skate to execute a proper brake-stop.

 As of the 2009 skating season Rollerblade has discontinued making skates with the ABT brake.
 You may still find skates on the market from previous years, often at deep discount.